justinkizer/DiscoverView/README.md

 ## Technologies and Methodology

  - React Native
-  - This app was built entirely in React Native.
-Built by Facebook, React Native lets you build apps for both Android and iOS using only Javascript and the React framework.
+  ..- This app was built entirely in React Native.
+Created by Facebook, React Native lets you build apps for both Android and iOS using only Javascript and the React framework.
  - React Native Maps
-  - React Native Maps is a React component built by AirBnb.
+  ..- React Native Maps is a React component built by AirBnb.
 It gives the app map access.
  - Instagram API
-  - Each pin drop is one query to the Instagram API, which searches for the 100 most recent photos within 100 meters of the dropped pin.
+  ..- Each pin drop is one query to the Instagram API, which searches for the 100 most recent photos within 100 meters of the dropped pin.